Bucky Hodges: Professional career

+Pre-draft

 In December 2016, ESPN draft analyst Mel Kiper Jr. had Hodges along with Alabama's O. J. Howard as his top tight ends on the draft board.
 He gave both a first-round grade, ranking Hodges as the No. 32 prospect overall.

 Minnesota Vikings

-Hodges was drafted by the Minnesota Vikings, in the sixth round, 201st overall, in the 2017 NFL Draft.
+Hodges was selected by the Minnesota Vikings, in the sixth round, 201st overall, in the 2017 NFL draft.
 He was the second Hokie off the board, joining safety Chuck Clark, who went earlier in the sixth round to the Baltimore Ravens.
 Hodges ended up being the 13th tight end off the board.
-He was the first offensive player selected from Virginia Tech since quarterback Logan Thomas (now a tight end) went to the Cardinals in the 2014 NFL Draft.
+He was the first offensive player selected from Virginia Tech since quarterback Logan Thomas (now a tight end) went to the Cardinals in the 2014 NFL draft.
 On September 3, 2017, Hodges was waived/injured by the Vikings and placed on injured reserve.
 He was released on September 12, 2017.

 Carolina Panthers

-On September 15, 2017, Hodges was signed to the Carolina Panthers' practice squad.
+On September 15, 2017, Hodges was signed to the practice squad of the Carolina Panthers.
 He was released on October 31, 2017.

-New York Jets
+New York Jets (first stint)

 On April 3, 2018, Hodges signed with the New York Jets.
 He was released on July 29, 2018.